ashn-dot-dev/site/src/blog/wip-removing-large-files-from-git-history.md

 2.08 MB src/misc/2020-07-04-disco-descent-1-1.mp3
 ```

-After getting rid of the `src/misc/2021-10-18-braille-apple.webm` file, we can
+After getting rid of the `src/misc/2021-10-18-braille-apple.webm` file, we
-see that we reduced our pack size from ~110 MB to ~33 MB.
-That size reduction
+observe that we reduced our pack size from ~110 MB to ~33 MB.
+That size
-is good enough for now, but there are plenty of other now-deleted files that I
+reduction is good enough for now, but there are plenty of other now-deleted
-could remove in the future!
+files that I could remove in the future!

 ## Footnotes
 [^1]: